webnuts/post_json/README.md

 We have created a feature we call `Dynamic Index`.
 It will automatically create indexes on slow queries, so queries speed up considerably.

-PostJson will measure the duration of each `SELECT` query and instruct PostgreSQL to create an Expression Index, if the query duration is above a specified threshold.
+PostJSON will measure the duration of each `SELECT` query and instruct PostgreSQL to create an Expression Index, if the query duration is above a specified threshold.

 Each collection have attribute `use_dynamic_index` (default is `true`) and attribute `create_dynamic_index_milliseconds_threshold` (default is `50`).